openvinotoolkit/openvino/docs/ovsa/ovsa_get_started.md

    ./install.sh
    ```

-If you are using more than one Host Machine repeat Step 3 on each.
+In case of using more than one Host Machine repeat Step 3 on each.

 ### Step 4: Install the OpenVINO™ Security Add-on Model Developer / ISV Components
 This step is for the combined role of Model Developer and Independent Software Vendor.
-References to the Guest VM are to `ovsa_isv_dev`.
+The Guest VM is referenced as `ovsa_runtime`.

 1. Log on to the Guest VM as `<user>`.
-2. Create the OpenVINO™ Security Add-on directory in the home directory
+2. Create the OpenVINO™ Security Add-on directory in the home directory:
    ```sh
    mkdir -p ~/OVSA
    ```